Practices for limiting exposure and risks related to coronavirus.

 - Create signage to easily identify drop-off points.

-- List all point of contacts with contact information to assist with questions leading up to delivery and upon arrival.
+- List all points of contact with contact information to assist with questions leading up to delivery and upon arrival.

 - Practice distancing with delivery drivers.
-Avoiding personal interaction is best.
+Avoiding personal interaction is the best.

-When an outside source will be providing on-site services make a plan before their arrival.
-Instruct technicians, mechanics, and applicators to utilize their own transportation to and from the field if the work or service is to be performed off site.
+When an outside source will be providing on-site services to make a plan before their arrival.
+Instruct technicians, mechanics, and applicators to utilize their own transportation to and from the field if the work or service is to be performed off-site.